binder2312/M4-Project/_pages/about.md

 permalink: /about/
 ---

-We are a group of four students from Aalborg University studying Social Data Science for our 9. semester.
+This page is for presenting our M4 project